Aiken Hook A Kid On Golf

 Initial discussions with Glenn Parker, Director of Parks, Recreation and Tourism for the City of Aiken, indicated strong support for a golf program and he suggested contacting the National Alliance for Youth Sports and their program called Hook A Kid On Golf.
 Through their program, materials could be purchased for each child that would include a carry bag, five clubs, shirt, hat, golf balls and a simplified rule book.
 These were good quality clubs and were selected to match the size of the child.
 Upon completion of a clinic, the participants got to keep the materials.
 The recommended program was for kids from eight to thirteen years old.

 In the first year, clinics were conducted at the Palmetto Golf Club and Houndslake Country Club.
 The next year, clinics were added at Woodside Plantation, the Golf Club at Cedar Creek and The Reserve, in addition to continuing at Palmetto and Houndslake.
-In 2018, golf clinics were held at Palmetto, Cedar Creek, Houndslake, Woodside Plantation and the River Golf Club.
+In 2019, golf clinics were held at Palmetto, Cedar Creek, Houndslake, Woodside Plantation and the River Golf Club.
+Clinics were cancelled in 2019 due to concerns about the COVID virus.
 Clinics have been limited to approximately 35 participants.
 Croquet was added in 2003 at the Green Boundary Club with the program modeled after the approach used in the golf clinics.
 Croquet was dropped in 2017 when facilities were no longer available at the Green Boundary Club.
 The professional staffs and volunteers at each club were critical to the programs success.

 The program was recognized in 2006 as the Site of the Year out of 250 Hook A Kid On Golf Clinics across the country.
 Program coordinator and President of the Aiken Junior Sports Association Joe Spencer received the Don Springer award at a special ceremony.